Labels & Other Trim

 Title

-This exhibit is partially completed, scheduled to be finished in early 2009.
+This exhibit is partially completed, scheduled to be finished in early 2015.
+I am very slowly writing the lengthy and picture-filled rest.

-I post exhibits quarterly so visit the Museum each three months to see which of the 300 exhibit/chapters has been added.
+I post new exhibits sporadically and often spontaneously so visit the Museum every few months to see which of the 300 coming exhibit/chapters has been added.